Traveling Through Thailand

 The next morning I left for beautiful Chiang Mai.
 I and a Chinese girl that I had met at the hostel shopped jewelry in the night markets, got massages together, went for a hike in the mountains, ate dry Dorian, and gorged and drank in street food markets.

 On one morning in Chiang Mai, I was walking in the middle of a street, alone, starving, guarding my bag, and trying to read Thai food signs.
-Just then, on a phone call back home, my mother said that she would never forgive me as I was not going back to India even after a week of travel.
-And she hung up.
+Just then, on a phone call back home, my mother said our relations was over as she could not control me and I was not going back to India even after a week and hung up.

 My eyes welled up, my throat choked, I kept the phone in my black leather sling bag, and walked on.